Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

    ![Custom Spring Boot project files][SI02]

-## Create an Application Insights Resoource on Azure
+## Create an Application Insights Resource on Azure

 1. Browse to the Azure portal at <https://portal.azure.com/> and click **+New**.